small things that help you notice something

 It was Scout Unit 7, later, standing in the small garden while the light went the particular colour it goes in English evenings, that something shifted.

-It found Derek and Barbara and a planning dispute and a child with a dancing robot and biscuits that were simply there and tea that was simply offered.
+It had found Derek and Barbara and a planning dispute and a child with a dancing robot and biscuits that were simply there and tea that was simply offered and an old car park sign that was apparently not a metaphor for anything.

 And it understood, quietly, in the way that understanding sometimes arrives not as revelation but as the removal of a question, that there was no seam.